pulumi/terraform-provider-akamai/docs/data-sources/property_rules_template.md

 }
 ```

-You can then define a Terraform configuration file like this, which pulls in the `main.json` file above and uses it with a property:
+You can then define a provider configuration file like this, which pulls in the `main.json` file above and uses it with a property:

 ```hcl
 data "akamai_property_rules_template" "example" {